XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/build-run-rippled-ubuntu.md

       2. Build the `rippled` binary executable.
 Replace `<number of parallel jobs>` with the number of jobs to run in parallel.
 Choose this value based on the number of CPU cores you want to use for building.

-              cmake --build . -- -j <number of parallel jobs>
+              cmake --build . -- -j 4

+          **Tip:** This example uses 4 processes to build in parallel.
+The best number of processes to use depends on how many CPU cores your hardware has available.
+You can use `cat /proc/cpuinfo` to get information about your hardware's processor.

-14. _(Optional)_ Run `rippled` unit tests.
+9. _(Optional)_ Run `rippled` unit tests.
 If there are no test failures, you can be fairly certain that your `rippled` executable compiled correctly.

         ./rippled -u